Genesis Chapter 48

 Did any good come from being slaves to sin which made me ashamed of doing those things?
 For all those sinful things only brought me eternal death according to the law of God.

-22. But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.
+22. But now being made free from sin, and become servants to God, you have your fruit unto holiness, and the end everlasting life.

 Now that I am free from the death penalty of being sinful, and have become obedient servants to God, I am bearing good fruit which produces holiness and in turn gives me everlasting life.